ozontech/file.d/README.idoc.md

 # Overview
-`file.d` is a daemon which allows you to build data pipelines: read, process and output events.
-Primarily developed to read from files, but also supports numerous input plugins.
+`file.d` is a blazing fast tool for building data pipelines: read, process and output events.
+Primarily developed to read from files, but also supports numerous input/action/output plugins.

 > ⚠ However we use it in production `it's still less than v1.0.0`.
 Please, test your pipelines carefully on dev/stage environments.